 PBCF may provide members or supporters contact information to external partner organisations such as direct marketing or telemarketers involved in managing communications and promotions or in providing goods or services.

-PBCF will not sell or allow its information to be used by any supplier or third-party organisation.
+PBCF will not sell, trade or allow its information to be used by any supplier or third-party organisation.

 PBCF may collect information from unsuccessful applicants for employment or volunteer work.
 This information may be retained for future recruitment purposes but normally such information is destroyed.